samfeder/photo_tagger/README.md

 # Starter for PhotoTagger

 This is a rails app to get you started on PhotoTagger.
+By Sam and Noah